ChickenProp/sysfuck/README.markdown

 * I don't know whether it's possible to usefully use `fork()`, since you would immediately get two processes reading from and writing to the same pipes.

 * `sfwrap` has no way to distinguish between `sfwrap interpreter program` and `sfwrap program`.
 So specifying an interpreter on the command line will produce a different `argv` to specifying an interpreter with a shebang (`#!`) line or using a compiled program.
-You can also specify `sfwrap` in the shebang line, like
+You can also specify `sfwrap` in the shebang line, like `#! /usr/bin/sfwrap interpreter`.

-    #! /usr/bin/sfwrap interpreter

 In this case, `interpreter` will be included in the `argv`.

 * When using `sfwrap`, a keyboard interrupt will by default simply cause the program to exit with status 0.
 I'm not sure whether this can be overriden.